qpp117/qpp117.github.io/_pages/about.md

 I'm a Post-doctoral fellow at the School of Computer Science, Institute of Science Tokyo (formerly Tokyo Tech), advised by Prof. [Yang Cao](https://yangcao888.github.io/).
 Previously, I received my PhD degree from Beijing Institute of Technology in 2024, advised by Prof. [Zhiwei Zhang](https://cs.bit.edu.cn/szdw/jsml/gjjgccrc/zhangzw_277c6d460a1948d3a60b44170248a1c0/index.htm).

 My research interest includes **Personalized Federated Learning**, **Graph Analysis** and **LLMs**.
-If you are seeking any form of academic cooperation, please feel free to email me at [peng2qiao@gmail.com](peng2qiao@gmail.com)
+I am looking for any form of academic cooperation.
+If you are interested in collaborating with me, please feel free to email me.

 <span class='anchor' id='publications'></span>
 # Publications